easytarget2000/tour-review-ios-browser/README.md

 After years of blindly using Alamofire for API calls in iOS, I decided to use this opportunity to look into a different approach.
 I chose <a href="https://github.com/bustoutsolutions/siesta">Siesta</a> for its lightweight style, caching capabilities and elegant response transformation.

 ## Compilation ##
 This project uses CocoaPods to add the Siesta repository to the Xcode project.
-Before building the project and with CocoaPods installed, run `pod install` in project's root directory.
+Before building the project and with CocoaPods installed, run `pod install` in the project's root directory.

 ## Structure ##